Leaflet: A guide to Adult Social Care and Health

 - how to access support with your finances, debt or benefits

-These are just some examples.
-Our conversation and suggestions for support will depend on your needs and what you would like to achieve.
+These are just examples.
+Our prevention discussion and suggestions for support will depend on you, your situation and what you would like to achieve.

 Depending on your needs, you may be invited to an Occupational Therapy Clinic.
-They can advise on managing at home and may provide equipment and small adaptations to support you.
+They will advise on managing at home and may suggest equipment and small adaptations to support you.
 Some equipment and adaptations under £1,000 are free.
-The clinics can offer advice for carers and undertake a carer’s assessment.
+The clinics can also offer advice for carers and do a carer’s assessment.

 Short-term reablement to maximise your independence